bb-drummer/my-application-base/README.md

 Adjust settings in 'config/app.local.dist.php', and rename the file to 'config/app.local.php'.

 Create a database and adjust database settings in your 'config/app.local.php' file.
-Execute the 'sql/install.sql' into that database your previously created.
+Execute the 'sql/install.sql' into that database you previously created.

     mysql --user=yourdbuser --password="yourdbpassword" yourdbname < /path/to/myapp/sql/install.sql